Intercession of the Theotokos: Feast

 Some, but not all, regions of the Russian Federation celebrate the Feast of Intercession as a work holiday.

 It is not a part of the ritual traditions of, and therefore is not celebrated by, the Oriental Orthodox Churches or some jurisdictions that allow Western Rite Orthodoxy.
 Yet the feast is perfectly consistent with the theology of these sister churches.
 The Western Rite Communities of the Russian Orthodox Church Outside of Russia (ROCOR) do celebrate this feast on their calendar.

 October 1 (in the Julian calendar) is also the feast of St. Romanus the Melodist, so he is often depicted on the same icon, even though he and St. Andrew lived at different times.
 He is often shown directly below the Virgin Mary, standing on a bema, or on a kathedra, chanting from a scroll.
 The scroll represents the various kontakia which have been attributed to him.

 The feast day of St. Andrew, the Fool-for-Christ, falls on the following day, October 2 (in accordance with the Orthodox liturgical tradition of the Synaxis).

-Churches dedicated to Pokrov
+Churches dedicated to the Intercession

+Churches with that name are numerous in the East Slavic Orthodoxy.

+In Ukraine, the oldest church dedicated to Pokrova is considered to be the Holy Intercession Church in Sutkivtsi, built in 1476 to also serve as a fortress.
+The timber Sich Pokrova Church on Khortytsia island nowadays is a stylization for the church thought to have existed there since 1576.
+Other notable examples include Intercession Monastery Cathedral in Kharkiv, Svyato-Pokrovska Church in Podil, Kyiv, Pokrova Cathedral in Okhtyrka, all or them built in the Cossack Baroque style, and Svyato-Pokrovska Church in Plishyvets, in Neo-Baroque.